corne12345/Lekker-oke-/README.md

 scoreS = 285000 * 1.03 <sup>min ((160 - 8)/2, (180-8)/2) - 3</sup> = **€2.465.825**

 The total upper bound is **€165.393.185** .
-With all the constraints as they are, this situation is far from reality
+With all the constraints as they are, this situation is far from reality.

 The upper bound is a situation in which the free space is totally taken up by the maisons, since an increase in its free space will result in the maximal relative and absolute increase in total worth.
 This (unrealistic) situation will return an relatively loose